benjaminion/upgrading-ethereum-book/README.md

 ## Images

-All images are SVG, and text elements are replaced by paths for maximum compatibility: it seems that a lot of applications have trouble with embedded fonts.
+All images are in SVG format and get embedded directly into the HTML pages so that they can be responsive to light and dark mode.
+I have spent absurd amounts of time making this work, so please enjoy.

 ### Diagrams

-Diagrams have been created in [drawio.com](https://www.drawio.com/) and exported to SVG with the following options:
+Diagrams have been created in [drawio.com](https://www.drawio.com/) desktop application, version 27.0.9.
+The script in _bin/util/drawio2svg.sh_ converts a drawio file to one or more SVG files.
-  - Border width: 10 (some of the sketched elements go out of bounds)
-  - Text settings: Convert labels to SVG

 Source files for all diagrams are in the _src/diagrams_ directory.
 The font used is the _Gloria Hallelujah_ Google font.